Sichuan Flower Pepper (Special-Grade Da Hong Pao Sichuan Pepper, 大红袍花椒)

-These have zero seeds, twigs and thorns, which, if you've ever tried sorting Sichuan pepper, you know is quite at feat.
+These have almost no seeds, twigs and thorns, which, if you've ever tried sorting Sichuan pepper, you know is quite at feat.
+That is because they are machine-sorted once and then hand-sorted twice, as only the top grades are.
 (See the photo above of a lowest-grade supermarket Sichuan pepper for comparison.)
 Like our other varieties, it has not undergone the once-required heat-treatment process that for so long robbed Sichuan pepper of some of its punch.

 Use these when you want to wow both the tastebuds and the eyes.

 To learn more about the history of Sichuan pepper in the U.S. and current sourcing in China, read this article we reported for Roads & Kingdoms and Anthony Bourdain's Parts Unknown.

 Source: Grown in Wudu, Gansu Province